bernh/bernh.github.io/content/blog/degoogle_email.md

 to a new adress but so far I decided on a differnt approach:

 - create new @bernh.net mailboxes
-    - one for "official" stuff connected to banking and government services
+    - one for official stuff connected to banking and government services
-    - one new main account for personal emails and "important" accounts
+    - one new main account for personal emails
+    - one for "important" and accounts.
 - keep the rest on gmail for now and only gradually move stuff over if I somehow consider it relevant.
     - gmail will be kept forever at very least for throw-away accounts